History of the graphical user interface: Acorn BBC Master Compact

 Acorn's 8-bit BBC Master Compact shipped with Acorn's first public GUI interface in 1986.
-Little commercial software, beyond that included on the Welcome disk, was ever made available for the system, despite the claim by Acorn at the time that "the major software houses have worked with Acorn to make over 100 titles available on compilation discs at launch".
+Little commercial software, beyond that included on the Welcome disk, was ever made available for the system, despite the claim by Acorn then that "the major software houses have worked with Acorn to make over 100 titles available on compilation discs at launch".
 The most avid supporter of the Master Compact appeared to be Superior Software, who produced and specifically labelled their games as 'Master Compact' compatible.

-Arthur / RISC OS
+Arthur, RISC OS

-RISC OS /rɪskoʊˈɛs/ is a series of graphical user interface-based computer operating systems (OSes) designed for ARM architecture systems.
-It takes its name from the RISC (reduced instruction set computer) architecture supported.
+RISC OS /rɪskoʊˈɛs/ is a series of graphical user interface-based computer operating systems (OSes) designed for ARM architecture processors.
+It takes its name from the reduced instruction set computer (RISC) architecture supported.
 The OS was originally developed by Acorn Computers for use with their 1987 range of Archimedes personal computers using the Acorn RISC Machine (ARM) processors.
 It comprises a command-line interface and desktop environment with a windowing system.

 Originally branded as the Arthur 1.20 the subsequent Arthur 2 release was shipped under the name RISC OS 2.